leafo/lapis/docs/getting_started.md

 Although it's possible to start Nginx manually, Lapis wraps building the configuration and starting the server into a single convenient command.

 Running `lapis server` in the shell will start the server.
-Lapis will will attempt to find your OpenResty installation.
+Lapis will attempt to find your OpenResty installation.
 It will search the following directories for an `nginx` binary.
 (The last one represents anything in your `PATH`)